How to Use a Proxy With Axios and Node.js

 Setup

-First, ensure that Node.js is installed on your device.
+First, ensure that Node.js is installed and your proxy configuration is ready.
 If you don’t, you can use the official instructions to download and install it.

 After that, install Axios and Cheerio with the following terminal command.
 Axios will be used for making web requests, while Cheerio will be used for the web scraping script example.